 Auto title loans (also known as car title loans) are small to large secured loans that borrow against the value of your vehicle.
 Like payday loans, auto title lenders expect repayment in a week to a month’s time.
 And they often come with APRs in the triple digits.

 According to the Federal Trade Commission, auto title loans start around $100 but can go as high as $10,000.
-And lenders often charge an average of 25% per month to finance the loan, which equals out to around 300% APR.
+Lenders often charge an average of 25% per month to finance the loan, which equals out to around 300% APR.